SDLC Waterfall Model: Definition, Phases, and Pros & Cons

 Waterfall Model Is the Best for …

-Each software will have its own ways of development and obviously must be suitable for it.
+Each software will have its own ways of development, and obviously must be suitable for it.

-- There are clear and fixed requirements
+- Clear and fixed requirements

 - Rich and suitable resources